CommandBox is a tool that allows you to deploy your CFML applications through an easy-to-use command-line interface.

 Alternatively, you can disable the CommandBox system tray element.
 To do this, run the following commands:

-Local: server set trayEnable=false Global: config set server.defaults.trayEnable=false
+server set trayEnable=false